insurello/recruiting/Interviews.md

 ### We yay or nay
 In the final step everyone who has been a part of the interview process share their thoughts about the candidate and decides if we should give her/him an offer or not.
 If one of us says No, it's a No.

+#### Our values
+Throughout the process we should talk a bit about our values as a company and our goals for the tech side of things.
+For example we do code reviews and value creating solid solutions and well structured code that move us in the right direction.
+We believe a lot of developers wants to work like that and some come from a background where doing that was not appreciated enough.
+Highlighting this during some step could therefore make our workplace more interesting for the candidate.

+TODO: add more values